tessakruger/students-teachers/README.md

 At this point you should have students and teachers in the database.

-Let's say that we need each student to have a teach, and each teacher to have many students.
+Let's say that we need each student to have a teacher, and each teacher to have many students.
 Does your Teacher model need to change?
 How about your Student model?
 Do you need a migration?

 Make the necessary changes to your code to support this new constraint on the data.